 - Measuring the temperature of the sample after you have provided it

 It’s pretty hard to cheat a test, so it would be wise not to bother.
-Once you have provided the sample, simply give the tub back to the technician for testing.
+Once you have provided the sample, give the tub back to the technician for testing.

 A positive result means that a substance was detected, and you have failed the test.
 Here is a breakdown of different positive results: